nikohos/music-app/README.md

 ## License

-This project is licensed under the [LICENSE HERE] License.
+This project is licensed under the MIT License.

 ## Developer

-[nikohos]
+nikohos